Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 A telltale difference between exposure to natural gas and carbon monoxide poisoning is when exposed to carbon monoxide poisoning, the individual’s face will flush with color, turning them bright red or pink.
 Natural gas causes your face to lose its color.

-If you or anyone in the building begins to experience the above listed symptoms, take note of the location.
-If symptoms afflict individuals in a specific location then it may be a signs of a gas leak.
+If you or anyone in your home or building begins to experience the above listed symptoms, take note of the location.
+If symptoms afflict individuals in a specific location, then it may be a sign of a gas leak.
 Once a gas leak has been suspected everyone should evacuate the building immediately and contact a professional.

 Homeowners can contact their local utility company, a licensed plumber, or the fire department if they feel safety is compromised.